camilarutt/Typescript-Studies/importantTips.md

 - When you use the alias "as", typescript will treat the data as the type asserted.
 It won't change the value per se.
 - Per example, HTMLElements don't have a value, but HTMLInputElement has, so we can use the type assertion to guarantee that it will retrieve the right elements

+Working with Events

+- When calling a parameter with an inline anonymous function, typescript will infer the type. if you call from a standalone separate function, it will need the type annotation on the parameter